 To guarantee you get different nutritional properties，you must prepare plenty variety in your food.
 The longer your backpacking trip is, the more varieties you need to pack.

 Freeze Dried Vegetables

-If you have a long backpacking trip in your agenda, vegetables are necessary.
+If you have a long backpacking trip on your agenda, vegetables are necessary.
 For they provide vitamins that are not easy to be acquired in most other easy-to-carry foods.

-Backpackers need enough protein for a healthy outdoor activity.
+Backpackers need enough protein for healthy outdoor activity.
 Protein-dense foods are quite a necessary and lightweight option to provide protein and calories.
-The following foods can be packed, like jerky, tofu, tempeh, beans, cured sausage, peanut butter, and freeze dried meats.
+The following foods can be packed, like jerky, tofu, tempeh, beans, cured sausage, peanut butter, and freeze-dried meats.

 Pack some dried fruits like mangos or figs, which are a great addition to any backpacking trip.
 Fresh fruits are not worth carrying for it may stain your travel backpack, heavy-weighted and hard to keep.
 Dried fruits can be a nutritional food and snack every once in a while.

-Frozen or dried foods foods lack of some nutrients like vitamin C and Calcium, which are hardest to get on the trail.
-In this case, you should supply vitamins by bringing these two vitamins or general mens or womens multivitamins.
+Frozen or dried foods lack some nutrients like vitamin C and Calcium, which are the hardest to get on the trail.
+In this case, you should supply vitamins by bringing these two vitamins or general men or women multivitamins.

-Backpacking on the trail, you might be worried about your fat intake, pack a small amounts of olive oil and add some to your meals.
+Backpacking on the trail, you might be worried about your fat intake, pack a small amount of olive oil, and add some to your meals.